 Becky has invoked her right to counsel for the limited purpose of reviewing the statement—she hasn't invoked it generally.
 Thus, although the police must wait for her lawyer to be present to persist with the signature request, they may continue questioning her for as long as she is willing to speak with them.

 A suspect's assertion of the right to counsel ceases to apply if there is a break in incarceration.
 The assertion of the right doesn't carry over to the next detention.
 For example, assume Glen invokes his right to counsel and is released from custody.
 Officers later pick him up again: They're free to question him after re-Mirandizing him.
 It's up to Glen to reassert his right to counsel.

 There has been a break in custody only if the detainee has been removed from the pressures of custodial interrogation for a significant period of time.
-If Glen invokes his right to counsel while captive in jail and officers return several hours later and begin questioning him again, while he is still in jail, then they have violated Miranda.
-However, suppose Glen had been serving time in prison when officers first approach him.
-They take him out of the general prison population, to the local jail, where they question him.
+If Glen invokes his right to counsel while held in jail and officers return several hours later and begin questioning him again, while he is still in jail, then they have violated Miranda.
+However, suppose Glen has been serving time in prison when officers first approach him.
+They take him out of the general prison population and to the local jail, where they question him.
 He invokes his right to counsel.
 They return him to the general prison population.
 Fourteen days after returning him to the general prison population, they take him to the local jail again to question him again.
 They Mirandize him and he agrees to speak.
 His statements are likely admissible.
 (Maryland v.
 Shatzer, 559 U.S. 98 (2010).)

 Most lawyers would advise anyone who could be a suspect not to speak to the police until having spoken with counsel.
 Anyone who's in trouble with the law, whether having already given up incriminating information or not, should consult an experienced criminal defense attorney.
 The law on issues like the rights to silence and counsel can vary from one state to another.
 A lawyer will be able to explain the law and how it applies to your situation.